ThomasBourany/thomasbourany.github.io/_pages/resources.md

 - Molavi (JMP, 2018), <a href='https://thomasbourany.github.io/files/resources/ReadingGroup_TBourany_MolaviJMP.pdf' style="color:blue">Macroeconomics with Learning and Misspecifications, A General Theory and Applications</a>, Macro Reading Group, 2018.

-- Computational Macroeconomics, <a href='https://thomasbourany.github.io/files/resources/W1_TBourany_HA_AggShocks.pdf' style="color:blue">Review of the Literature on Heterogeneous Agents with Aggregate Shocks</a>, Beyond MacroGroup, 2018. <br>
+- Computational Macroeconomics, <a href='https://thomasbourany.github.io/files/resources/W1_TBourany_HA_AggShocks.pdf' style="color:blue">Review of the Literature on Heterogeneous Agents with Aggregate Shocks</a>, Beyond Macro Group, 2018. <br>

 ## Presentations in Mathematics and Computational Economics